 - Reheat leftover ziti in the microwave 1:30 -2 minutes or in the oven 375F for 10-12 minutes.

 - Freezer: Freeze leftover baked ziti for up to 3 months.
-Be sure to label the ziti with the name, date and use by date.
+Be sure to label it with the name, date and use by date.
 I like to spoon the leftovers into Soupercubes so I can freeze individual servings at a time.
 Once frozen, transfer the cubes into a freezer safe bag and freeze 3 months.